Lockheed C-141 Starlifter: Operational history

 Despite an early belief that the advantages of the turbojet over preceding propeller-driven cargo aircraft would render the latter obsolete, service experiences with the C-141 found that there was still a useful role for turboprop-driven utility transports such as the Lockheed C-130 Hercules.
 Capabilities such as short-field takeoff performance and suitability for austere airstrips meant that such aircraft proved useful, while the C-141 proved to be anything but robust, suffering numerous instances of structural failures.
 Specifically, the C-141 fleet was troubled by seemingly random cracking through the wing area, which was, according to a report compiled by the Government Accountability Office (GAO), sometimes attributable to stresses imposed under certain types of missions undertaken.
-A planned remedial programme during the 1980s to repair wing boxes uncovered significant corrosion and cracking, necessitating the full replacement of the wing boxes across the fleet instead of making repairs.
+A planned remedial program during the 1980s to repair C-141 wing boxes uncovered significant corrosion and cracking, necessitating the replacement of all wing boxes across the fleet instead of making repairs.

-During the late 1970s, the USAF opted to commence a series of major upgrades to the C-141 fleet; not only was work started on a life extension programme but, in 1977, the service also accepted a proposal from Lockheed to stretch several aircraft.
+During the late 1970s, the USAF opted to commence a series of major upgrades to the C-141 fleet; not only was work started on a life extension program but, in 1977, the service also accepted a proposal from Lockheed to stretch several aircraft.
 The first of these stretched airlifters, re-designated C-141B to differentiate it from unmodified members of the fleet, was delivered during December 1979.
 The final C-141B was delivered in 1982.
 A total of 270 C-141As were modified to the C-141B standard, comprising nearly the entire original production run.

 The first strategic airlift flight of Operation Desert Shield was flown by a MAC C-141 of the 437th Military Airlift Wing out of Charleston AFB, SC, on 7 August 1990.
 The C-141 proved to be a workhorse airlifter of Operations Desert Shield and Desert Storm, flying 159462 ST of cargo and 93,126 passengers during 8,536 airlift missions.
 In order to provide sufficient C-141s to meet intense demands, all scheduled maintenance activities were postponed, while the planned peacetime flight hours of the fleet were doubled.
 According to a GAO report, weight-related operational restrictions imposed upon the fleet have little effect on performance overall.
 This airlift effort has been referred to as the largest in history.

 On 1 June 1992, following the disestablishment of Military Airlift Command, all C-141s and the airlift wings to which they were assigned were transferred to the newly established Air Mobility Command (AMC).
 Air Force Reserve Command (AFRC) and Air National Guard (ANG) C-141s and units were also transferred to AMC.